Skip to content

 FieldRequiredTypeDescriptionExample

-sql_textTrueSTRINGA SQL SELECT query to execute against SQL Server.
-Multiline is supported.SELECT TOP 10 * FROM users
+sql_textTrueSTRINGThe SQL SELECT statement to execute against SQL Server.
+Multiline input supported.SELECT TOP 10 id, name, email FROM dbo.users ORDER BY created_at DESC

 Outputs